István Nagy (politician, born 1967)

-István Nagy (born 6 October 1967) is a Hungarian agricultural engineer and politician who has served as the Minister of Agriculture in Hungary since 2018.
+István Nagy (born 6 October 1967) is a Hungarian agricultural engineer and politician who has served as the Minister of Agriculture in Hungary between 2018 and 2026.

 Profession

 Nagy was born in Újfehértó, where he spent his childhood and attended elementary school.
 He finished his secondary studies at the János Balásházy Agricultural Secondary School in Debrecen in 1986.
 He attended the Pannon University of Agricultural Sciences, Faculty of Agricultural Sciences in Mosonmagyaróvár, where earned a degree of agrarian engineer in 1992.
 He graduated from the Faculty of Natural and Social Sciences of the Budapest University of Technology and Economics (BME) as an engineering teacher in 1996.
 He received a PhD degree at the Imre Ujhelyi Doctoral School of Zoology at the University of West Hungary (NYME) in 2007.

 Between 1 January 1993, and 15 August 1994, he taught animal husbandry and feeding at the Péter Veres agricultural vocational high school.
 Then he joined the academic staff of the Faculty of Agricultural Sciences of the Pannon University of Agricultural Sciences, then after the 2000s’ restructurings, the University of West Hungary in Mosonmagyaróvár.
 He taught beekeeping, rabbit and fur animal husbandry among other professional methodologies.